 Hello Emilie, where does your pronounced taste for archaeology come from?
 Can you tell us about your background?

-I am an archaeologist associated with the CNRS ( national center of scientific research) (UMR 7041, Vepmo team, at the Maison des Sciences de l'Homme Mondes de Nanterre).
-In 2018, I obtained a PhD in archaeology after a long academic career.
-During my studies, I participated in numerous excavations in France, Italy and the Sultanate of Oman.
+I'm an archaeologist associated with the CNRS (UMR 7041, Vepmo team, at the Maison des Sciences de l'Homme Mondes de Nanterre).
+In 2018, I obtained a PhD in archaeology at the end of a long academic career.
+During my studies, I took part in numerous excavations in France, Italy and the Sultanate of Oman.
 I was lucky enough to be trained by a very good teacher, Serge Cleuziou.

-Archaeology is a passion that I have had since childhood.
-For example, I lived in Tunisia for three years when I was 9 years old.
-At that time, my parents and I went on many trips to magnificent archaeological sites such as Carthage, Bulla Regia and Dougga.
-Later, I lived in Turkey and discovered other majestic sites such as Ephesus, Aphrodisias and Hattusa.
-It is therefore natural that I turned to archaeology during my graduate studies.
+Archaeology has been a passion of mine since childhood.
+For example, I lived in Tunisia when I was 9-12 years old.
+In those days, my parents and I would go on many trips to magnificent archaeological sites such as Carthage, Bulla Regia and Dougga.
+Later, I moved to Turkey, where I discovered other majestic sites such as Ephesus, Aphrodisias and Hattusa.
+So it was natural that I turned to archaeology during my studies.

-As my phD was coming to an end, I decided to follow a course to become a national lecturer-guide specialized in archaeology.
-I wanted to organize visits of museums and historical monuments, and to share my fascination for ancient societies with everyone who's a history o archaeology enthusiast.
+At the end of my PhD, I decided to train to become a national tour guide specializing in archaeology.
+My wish was to be able to organize visits to museums and historic monuments, and to share my fascination for the societies of the past with anyone with a passion for history and archaeology.

 Your visits are available on ExploreParis.com what does this partnership bring to you?